Zedoman/Agent_Council_DAO/README.md

   - Web3.js for blockchain interaction
   - GOAT SDK for multi-agent system enhancement
 - **Blockchain**:
+  - Used Chainlink for the Web3 tokens for wallet
   - Soneium network for smart contract deployment
   - VotingContract smart contract for on-chain vote storage
   - Startale AA toolkit for gasless transactions